Siegallab/PIE/readme.rst

 .. quickstart_inclusion

-Below is a quick reference to essential PIE functions; see the full documentation for more details.
+Below is a quick reference to essential PIE functions; see the full `PIE documentation <https://pie-image.readthedocs.io/en/latest/?>`_ for more details.
 If you have any questions about setting up or using PIE, we'd love to help!
 Feel free to contact us at pie-siegal-lab@nyu.edu or `open an issue on github <https://github.com/Siegallab/PIE/issues>`_.

 All the commands below must be run in Terminal (MacOS/Linux) / Command Prompt (Windows)